- December 21, 2020 Energy

 Proterra: Home Court Advantage

-Proterra established its first manufacturing plant in Greensboro, North Carolina in 2011, the same year that BYD America entered the US market.
+Proterra established its first manufacturing plant in Greenville, South Carolina in 2011, the same year that BYD America entered the US market.
 It is now estimated to have delivered more than 470 e-buses in the United States and claims to have 1,000 units on order, making it the largest e-bus manufacturer in North America (see Figures 3 & 4).

 In 2017, Proterra also opened a second factory in California to fulfill orders on the West Coast.
 Like BYD, Proterra has a vertically integrated business model and develops its battery packs in-house, though it has also cooperated with battery maker LG to design battery cells.